johnnylee/glow/README.md

 Nodes
 -----

-Nodes are implemented as by functions.
+Nodes are implemented by functions.
 The first argument to all nodes in a graph is the graph's globals.
 Additional arguments must be channels for input and output.
 By convention these channels have either "In" or "Out" as a suffix.

 ```go